annabush092/SyncedIn-frontend/README.md

 Refactoring/fixing not priority:

   When you re-load a profile page, it gets messed up (same problem)- try putting the profile state check in App instead of where it is...

-  Move error state into the loadingReducer instead of the userReducer.
-  Move error check into loadingPrep

   Find a way to display the error state in App if anything goes wrong.
 Something like github errors?
   Catch error in frontend if server is down and sends any response besides 200...